-It was a mess of wire-wrap, of course - only a dozen or so were ever made.
+It was a mess of wire-wrap, of course - only half a dozen or so were ever made.
 And, it seems laughable now - anyone scanning with a modern PC could detect Jaberwocky's output within seconds.
 But at that time, I doubt very much that any automatic system eavesdropping on the telephone lines of that time could have detected the difference between Jaberwocky-digital communications and those of the average English speaker.